leonsi7/continuous-random-variable-generator/README.md

 I use a tree made recursively by barycentric values of the function.
 You can see how I do that in ```main.ipynb```.

+The you can make your on gif with any function you want.
+You will get a series of pictures containing the histogram plot, and you can create the gif from it online.

 Enjoy your reading ;)